isledecomp/LEGOIslandRebuilder/README.md

 ### Linux and macOS

 Rebuilder works on non-Windows platforms using Wine.

-It is important to note that mfc42 must be installed before using Wine with Rebuilder.
-This can be done using `winetricks mfc42`.

-After the installation is complete, simply run Rebuilder with Wine using `wine Rebuilder.exe`.
+Ensure LEGO Island is installed into the same prefix you're running Rebuilder in, and it should work identically to Windows.

 ## Contributing